 - Pain and palliative care

 - Transfusion medicine

-The program is structured to provide a diverse experience for all trainees while giving them real-life opportunities to participate in the practice of pediatric hematology/oncology in a variety of meaningful ways.
+The program is structured to provide a diverse experience for all trainees while giving you real-life opportunities to participate in the practice of pediatric hematology/oncology in a variety of meaningful ways.

 The Accreditation Council for Graduate Medical Education, as well as the American Board of Pediatrics accredits the Pediatric Hematology/Oncology Fellowship program at Mayo Clinic in Rochester, Minnesota.
 The fellowship is open to physicians who have successfully completed an accredited pediatric residency program in the United States.

-Mayo Clinic is fortunate to have the Mayo Clinic School of Graduate Medical Education on-site.
-This provides the opportunity to have a variety of experts in licensure, visa status and program requirements readily available to answer any questions.
+Mayo Clinic is fortunate to have the Mayo Clinic School of Graduate Medical Education on site.
+This provides the opportunity to have a variety of experts in licensure, visa status and program requirements readily available to answer any questions you may have.

 The Pediatric Hematology/Oncology Fellowship fulfills the requirements for subspecialty training in pediatric hematology/oncology as prescribed by the Subboard of Pediatric Hematology/Oncology of the American Board of Pediatrics.

 Graduates are board-eligible for the pediatric hematology-oncology subspecialty certification examination offered by the American Board of Pediatrics.

 The pediatric hematology/oncology subspecialty was developed at Mayo Clinic in the 1950s with E. Omer Burgert, M.D., and Steve D. Mills, M.D., as early pioneers in the field.
 The fellowship program began at Mayo Clinic in 1985 and has since trained dozens of highly skilled pediatric hematologists and oncologists.
 It is anticipated that one fellow will complete this fellowship annually.